keyvan-m-sadeghi/volume-buttons/README.md

 # Utility of Like and Dislike

 The root cause of this problem is that, us humans, sometimes take matters too seriously.
-We read a comment, and our head changes the tone to whatever mood we currently have a bias towards.
+We read a comment, and our brain changes the tone to whatever mood we currently have a bias towards.
 For example, while reading a wall of comments, you might get the feeling that you're being personally attacked.
 In this mood, when you scroll to the next comment, you keep your internal state:

 > I'm under attack!